oda-hub/oda_api/doc/source/user_guide/TestAPI.rst

 check query before submission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-we pass ‘dry_run’ to check if the request is correct without actually
+we pass 'dry\_run' to check if the request is correct without actually
 submitting it

 .. code:: ipython2